Lalkar (magazine)

 Lalkar is a London-based bi-monthly political magazine.
 The word "lalkar" means "challenge" in Punjabi and the expression "lal kar" means "red work".

 History and profile

 Lalkar was founded in 1967.
-Formerly the official journal of the Indian Workers' Association, it is now an independent Marxist-Leninist journal edited by Harpal Brar, the founder and former chairman of the Communist Party of Great Britain (Marxist-Leninist).
+Formerly the official journal of the Indian Workers' Association, it is now an independent Marxist-Leninist journal previously edited by the late Harpal Brar, the founder and former chairman of the Communist Party of Great Britain (Marxist-Leninist).